aareano/git-fancy/README.md

 # git-fancy

 How to be fancy with git.
+I'll add to this as I encounter fanciness.

 ##### Table of Contents